Chapter 1: Introduction to Templates

 Type checking

 When a template function is invoked, the compiler performs type checking based on the arguments supplied at the call site.
 It compares these argument types with the template parameters in the definition.
 If compatible types can be deduced, the compiler instantiates the template and generates an ordinary function with those concrete types.
+If deduction fails or the types violate template requirements, compilation fails with an error at compile time, before any executable code is produced.

-Figure 1.5 – Conceptual model Type Check
+Conceptual model Type Check

 Memory usage with templates